MizaGBF/GBFAP/readme.md

 **Setup:**
 1. Copy/Download/Clone this repo.
 2. Setup your CORS Proxy of choise.
 Make sure its own CORS policy only allows access from your website.
-[CORS Anywhere](https://github.com/Rob--W/cors-anywhere) is an option, or you can use my custom solution, [GBFCP](https://github.com/MizaGBF/GBFCP) (Be sure to modify its CORS Url).
+[CORS Anywhere](https://github.com/Rob--W/cors-anywhere) is a general option, or you can use my custom solutions (see below).
+Be sure to adjust its CORS Url in [config.json](https://github.com/MizaGBF/GBFAP/blob/main/json/config.json), if needed.
 3. Change the `corsProxy` in the configuration to the address of your proxy.
 4. You might need to change `testUri` to another path in the configuration, or to `null` if you don't wish for the player to test if the proxy is alive.